osmosis-labs/osmosis/x/validator-preference/README.md

 Staking Calculation

-- The user provides an amount to stake and our `MsgStakeToValidatorSet` divides the amount based on validator weight distribution.
+- The user provides an amount to delegate and our `MsgStakeToValidatorSet` divides the amount based on validator weight distribution.
   For example: Stake 100osmo with validator-set {ValA -> 0.5, ValB -> 0.3, ValC -> 0.2}
-  our stake logic will attempt to stake (100 * 0.5) 50osmo for ValA , (100 * 0.3) 30osmo from ValB and (100 * 0.2) 20osmo from ValC.
+  our delegate logic will attempt to delegate (100 * 0.5) 50osmo for ValA , (100 * 0.3) 30osmo from ValB and (100 * 0.2) 20osmo from ValC.

 UnStaking Calculation

-- The user provides an amount to unstake and our `MsgUnStakeFromValidatorSet` divides the amount based on validator weight distribution.
+- The user provides an amount to undelegate and our `MsgUnStakeFromValidatorSet` divides the amount based on validator weight distribution.
-- Here, the user can either unstake the entire amount or partial amount
+- Here, the user can either undelegate the entire amount or partial amount
   - Entire amount unstaking: UnStake 100osmo from validator-set {ValA -> 0.5, ValB -> 0.3, ValC -> 0.2},
-    our unstake logic will attempt to unstake 50osmo from ValA , 30osmo from ValB, 20osmo from ValC
+    our undelegate logic will attempt to undelegate 50osmo from ValA , 30osmo from ValB, 20osmo from ValC
   - Partial amount unstaking: UnStake 27osmo from validator-set {ValA -> 0.5, ValB -> 0.3, ValC -> 0.2},
-    our unstake logic will attempt to unstake (27 * 0.5) 13.5osmos from ValA, (27 * 0.3), 8.1osmo from ValB,
+    our undelegate logic will attempt to undelegate (27 * 0.5) 13.5osmos from ValA, (27 * 0.3), 8.1osmo from ValB,
     and (50 * 0.2) 5.4smo from ValC where 13.5osmo + 8.1osmo + 5.4osmo = 27osmo
   - The user will then have 73osmo remaining with unchanged weights {ValA -> 0.5, ValB -> 0.3, ValC -> 0.2},